-Human induced changes to the hydrological cycle are amongst the most serious impacts 18 of climate change, with potential consequences for water resources, health, agriculture and ecosystems worldwide.
-Warming of the atmosphere due to increasing greenhouse 20 gas concentrations causes atmospheric water vapor to increase in line with the Clausius 21 Clapeyron relationship at $\sim 7\% \text{K}^{-1}$ [Held and Soden, 2006; Willett et al., 2010].
-Conse-22 quently, global precipitation also increases, though at a lower rate ( $\sim 2\% \text{K}^{-1}$ ) due to energy 23 balance constraints [Allen and Ingram, 2002; Trenberth et al., 2003].
-Increasing moisture transport is expected to enhance the existing pattern of precipitation minus evaporation, 25 with increasing tropical and decreasing subtropical precipitation [Held and Soden, 2006; Seager and Naik, 2012.
-The increase in precipitation due to warming is partly offset 27 by anthropogenic aerosols.
-Aerosols scatter and absorb incoming solar radiation, caus-28 ing cooling at the surface and heating of the atmosphere [Ming and Ramaswamy, 2009].
-Aerosols also influence precipitation by interacting with clouds [Rotstayn and Lohmann, 2002, and models that include this process tend to better reproduce observed temperature and precipitation records of the 20th century [Wilcox et al., 2013].
-The asymmetrical 32 cooling from aerosols between the Northern and Southern Hemispheres also affects tropical precipitation by causing a southward shift of the ITCZ [Rotstayn and Lohmann, 2002; 34 Ackerley et al., 2011; Hwang et al., 2013].
-The counter-acting effects of greenhouse gases and aerosols on precipitation, and the 36 similar spatial response patterns, can make distinguishing their influence challenging Xie37 et al., 2013.
-Detection and attribution studies have shown that greenhouse gas forcing has influenced changes in global precipitation [Polson et al., 2013a, b; Wu et al., 2013].
+Human-induced changes to the hydrological cycle are among the most serious impacts of climate change, with potential consequences for water resources, health, agriculture, and ecosystems worldwide.
+Warming of the atmosphere due to increasing greenhouse gas concentrations causes atmospheric water vapor to increase in line with the Clausius Clapeyron relationship at $\sim 7\%$ K-1 [Held and Soden, 2006; Willett et al., 2010].
+Consequently, global precipitation also increases, though at a lower rate ( $\sim 2\%$ K-1) due to energy balance constraints [Allen and Ingram, 2002; Trenberth et al., 2003].
+Increasing moisture transport is expected to enhance the existing pattern of precipitation minus evaporation, with increasing tropical and decreasing subtropical precipitation [Held and Soden, 2006; Seager and Naik, 2012].
+The increase in precipitation due to warming is partly offset by anthropogenic aerosols.
+Aerosols scatter and absorb incoming solar radiation, causing cooling at the surface and heating of the atmosphere [Ming and Ramaswamy, 2009].
+Aerosols also influence precipitation by interacting with clouds [Rotstayn and Lohmann, 2002], and models that include this process tend to better reproduce observed temperature and precipitation records of the twentieth century [Wilcox et al., 2013].
+The asymmetrical cooling from aerosols between the Northern and Southern Hemispheres also affects tropical precipitation by causing a southward shift of the Intertropical Convergence Zone [Rotstayn and Lohmann, 2002; Ackerley et al., 2011; Hwang et al., 2013].

+The counteracting effects of greenhouse gases and aerosols on precipitation, and the similar spatial response patterns, can make distinguishing their influence challenging [Xie et al., 2013].
+Detection and attribution studies have shown that greenhouse gas forcing has influenced changes in global precipitation [Polson et al., 2013a, 2013b; Wu et al., 2013].
 These studies attribute observed changes to individual forcings using statistical analysis techniques that account for the internal variability of the climate.
-However, the influence of aerosols has yet to be separated from the combined anthropogenic forcing $[Zhanq\ et\ al.,$ 2007; Polson et al., 2013b] or the combined influence of all non-greenhouse gas forcings, though this is assumed to dominated by aerosols [Wu et al., 2013].
-Anthropogenic aerosol emissions rapidly increased from the 1950s (Figure 1) and are thought to have contributed to a reduction in precipitation in monsoon regions in Africa [Held et al., 2005] and Asia Lau and Kim, 2006; Meehl et al., 2008; Guo et al., 2013.
+However, the influence of aerosols has yet to be separated from the combined anthropogenic forcing [Zhang et al., 2007; Polson et al., 2013b] or the combined influence of all nongreenhouse gas forcings, though this is assumed to be dominated by aerosols [Wu et al., 2013].
+Anthropogenic aerosol emissions rapidly increased from the 1950s (Figure 1) and are thought to have contributed to a reduction in precipitation in monsoon regions in Africa [Held et al., 2005] and Asia [Lau and Kim, 2006; Meehl et al., 2008; Guo et al., 2013].
 Climate models that include anthropogenic aerosol forcing better reproduce the observed decrease in South Asian monsoon precipitation [Bollasina et al., 2011].
 Here we investigate the influence of individual forcings on summer monsoon land precipitation for the whole Northern Hemisphere during 1951-2005, for which there are reliable long-term observational records.
-By analysing 51 the Northern Hemisphere monsoon system as a whole, rather than its regional manifestations, we can more easily identify how external forcings have affected this important 53 component of the global overturning circulation.
-Detection and attribution [Allen and Stott, 2003 provides a unique and rigorous technique to ascertain whether the observed 55 changes can be explained by internal climate variability alone, or whether external forcing has played a role in driving the changes.
-Previous studies of monsoon precipitation are 57 limited to individual models or do not make use of such rigorous statistical methods.
-In this study, large climate model ensembles are used to derive "fingerprints" of forcing for individual and combined external forcings.
-Detection and attribution methods are applied to determine which forcing, if any, can explain the observed changes.
+By analyzing the Northern Hemisphere monsoon system as a whole, rather than its regional manifestations, we can more easily identify how external forcings have affected this